Hrabě Drakula: Cast

+Reception

+The film has been found to be one of the most faithful adaptations of Stoker's novel.

 Legacy

-It's the first adaptation to show a scene where Mina drinks blood from a cut on Dracula's chest.
-It's also the first in which Mina's forehead gets burned by communion wafer, the first to show Van Helsing placing Mina under hypnosis and learning from her that Dracula has boarded a ship back to Transylvania, and the first to show the Brides of Dracula calling Mina "sister" and beckoning her to join them.
+It's the first adaption in which Mina's forehead gets burned by communion wafer, the first to show Van Helsing placing Mina under hypnosis and learning from her that Dracula has boarded a ship back to Transylvania, and the first to show the Brides of Dracula calling Mina "sister" and beckoning her to join them.